 ➤ You need to know your rights as the bearer of the trademark.

 Once you register your trademark, you can seek damages for infringement and stop others from using your trademark—or any confusingly similar mark—in the United States.

 If you did not register your trademark, you may be sued for infringing on another business owner’s brand if you use something similar to their mark.
 This can be a terrible financial blow to your business.

 ➤ You need professional legal advice for your business.

-The lawyer you hire for your business must be able to pursue situations involving trademark infringement.
-At the very least, your lawyer must be able to draft a viable cease and desist demand.
-If necessary, your lawyer must be able to pursue a compensation claim when the other business uses the logo and makes a profit.
-As such, it is advisable to secure the services of a knowledgeable trademark attorney who may be able to help you get your head around the nuances of trademark and copyright laws.
+The lawyer you hire for your business must be able to advise on a good strategy for registering and enforcing your trademark rights.
+If necessary, your lawyer must be able to pursue an infringement claim if another business uses your mark.
+As such, it is advisable to secure the services of a knowledgeable trademark attorney who can help you get your head around the nuances of intellectual property laws.
 Our trademark attorneys in Washington, D.C. at War IP Law may just be the legal team you need to help you with your brand.
-Feel free to call our office for an initial assessment of your case.
+Feel free to call our office for an initial consultation.